Guatemala to Costa Rica Adventure

 Your trip starts in Antigua, Guatemala on day 1 (make sure you don’t get a flight into the island of Antigua – it’s nowhere near this tour!)
 Day 1 is an arrival day and no activities have been planned other than your welcome meeting, so arrive into Guatemala La Aurora International Airport (GUA) any time that suits you.
 The easiest way to get to your starting accommodation is to either book an arrival transfer through us (speak to your travel advisor), or by taxi (there are fixed rates at the airport counter).
 It is about 45 minutes’ drive from the airport to the hotel.
 On arrival at the hotel, you’ll find a note with information on the meeting time and place.

 The trip ends on day 17 in San Jose, Costa Rica.
 There are no activities planned for your departure day so leave at a time that suits you.
 San Jose International Airport (SJO) is the nearest international terminal.

 16 nights of accommodation are included on this tour.
-You will mostly be staying in simple hotels and hostels in multi-share rooms with 4 – 6 beds (single-sex basis).
+14 nights you will be staying in simple hotels and hostels in multi-share rooms with 4 – 6 beds (single-sex basis).
 You’ll also have two nights in a community homestay.
 We’ve chosen a range of unique accommodations to give an authentic local flavour to your trip.

 You’ll need to be a minimum of 18 years old to take part in this trip.
 The trip is designed for ages 18 – 39.